Skillet Cranberry Upside Down Cake

 Ingredients

-• ยพ cup brown sugar light or dark, packed
+• ¾ cup light or dark brown sugar, packed

-• 4 tablespoons butter unsalted, softened to room temperature, divided
+• 4 tablespoons unsalted butter, at room temperature, divided

 • 2 teaspoons baking powder